findmypast/career-progression-framework/src/content/engineering/junior-engineer.md

 ### You may be starting to take on small items of ownership within your team, with guidance from others

-- You are working directly with your Product Owner to regularly manage/groom your teams bug backlog.
+- You are working directly with your Product Owner to regularly manage/groom your team's bug backlog.
 - You are monitoring performance dashboards for a specific service, escalating concerns to the team where necessary.

 ### You're pro-active in finding ways to contribute value within your team wherever possible